gezsi/mdd-clustering/README.md

 - **Cluster Probabilities (`cluster_probabilities.txt`)**: Contains the probability of each individual's assignment to their respective cluster, offering insights into the confidence of each clustering decision.

+- **Cluster Probabilities (Log Odds) (`cluster_probabilities_logodds.txt`)**: Contains the posterior log odds of each individual's assignment to their respective cluster, offering insights into the confidence of each clustering decision.
+These output variables were used in our study as dependent variables in regression analyses and genome-wide association calculations.

 - **Cluster Variables (`cluster_variables.txt`)**: Details the variables that were considered in defining the clusters, enriching the context for interpreting the clustering results.

 ### How to Run